In a word: Safety.

 You can verify any manufacturer’s listings at the UL Online Certifications Directory.
 To find us, just enter “Berthold” for company name.

 NEMA 3R Weather Testing

 UL has established two standards that deal with permanent equipment to receive connections from a temporary generator.

-- UL1008 (Supplement SB): Accessories, Transfer Switch.
+- UL1008 (Annex J): Inlet Assemblies for Transfer Switch Equipment.
 Covers units with male Cam-Loks for the temporary power connections.

 - UL1773: Termination Boxes.
 Covers units with mechanical set screw lugs (to accept bare cables) for the temporary power connections.

 - Notes regarding other listings: UL1008 and UL1773 are the only UL listings that cover this type of equipment.
 Beware of “other” listings that may not be suitable for your application.

 - UL50: Enclosures for Electrical Equipment.
 Covers the enclosure (cabinet) only, and not its contents (the actual electrical components).

 - UL508a: Industrial Control Panels.
 Covers control panels for general industrial use, not applicable to temporary generator power connections.